TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Hardware.md

 ## Control Unit

 > The control unit (CU) is a component of a computer's central processing unit (CPU) that directs operation of the processor.
 It tells the computer's memory, arithmetic/logic unit and input and output devices how to respond to a program's instructions.
 [Wikipedia](https://en.wikipedia.org/wiki/Control_unit)

+## Semiconductor Memory

+> Semiconductor memory is an electronic data storage device, often used as computer memory, implemented on a semiconductor-based integrated circuit.
+It is made in many different types and technologies.
+[Wikipedia](https://en.wikipedia.org/wiki/Semiconductor_memory)

 ## Input/output (I/O)